Family Contribution Appeal

 Completing a Family Contribution Appeal is the process which allows students/families to address income changes in the current calendar year versus the previous year.
 The income change may result in a revision to the Expected Family Contribution (EFC), which in some cases may warrant eligibility changes in Subsidized Loans or in extreme cases Pell Grant eligibility.

-Requests can be made for professional judgement review by students through the University Campus Logic system or by written request.
+Requests for professional judgement review are made by contacting the Financial Aid Office at firstname.lastname@example.org.
+You may also visit us at the first floor of the Student Services and Administration Building or call us at 510-885-2784.
 Additionally, Financial Aid staff may request a review on the student’s behalf at their request.
 Initial requests are reviewed by responsible financial aid staff members and based on the nature of the request, additional documentation and requirements will be requested of the student to submit through Campus Logic for review.
 Once the request and subsequent documentation requests have been completed, a financial aid counselor or member of Financial Aid Office management staff will review the request and render their decision.
 Any professional judgement decisions made by CSUEB staff members are final and cannot be appealed to the U.S. Department of Education (ED).

 Changes in circumstance which would qualify for review are: